 - Pie pans work great too.
 A pie pan will give you these same pie shaped slices that the tart pan does.

 - An 8x8 baking dish will work as well.
 Starting from the middle press the dough evenly across the bottom and a little up the sides of the baking dish.

 Tried the Recipe?
 We Would Love To Hear From You In The Comments Below!

 - 3 sticks unsalted butter at room temperature

-- ½ cup almond very finely ground slivered almonds (optional).
-If you are using the almonds, place in a ziploc bag and smash them with a rolling pin.
-If you do not have almonds just substitute ½ cup of flour instead.
-You can also use almond flour.
+- ½ cup almond flour or almonds very finely ground ground.
+If you do not have almonds or almond flour just substitute ½ cup of flour instead.

 - 3 cups all-purpose flour

 - ½ cup light brown sugar firmly packed

 - ½ cup granulated white sugar or turbinado sugar

 - 1 teaspoon salt